How to Use This Calculator

 Choose the number of years over which you will repay the auto loan.

-Compare the monthly payments and total costs for both the rebate option and the low-interest financing option to determine which saves you more money.
+Compare the monthly payments and total costs for both the rebate option and the low-interest financing option in the results section, and review the Insights panel for a detailed breakdown of savings and the break-even point.

 Example Calculation